-Technology and innovation have a tendency to gain tremendous momentum, bringing about innovative changes that cause significant disruption for industries.
+Technology and innovation tend to gain tremendous momentum, bringing about innovative changes that cause significant disruption for industries.
 Those businesses that choose to fight or simply can’t keep up with change share the same fate of falling out of competition.
-Those businesses that embrace disruption stand a better chance of riding the wave perceived chaos, better equipped to secure position in the state of Industry that follows.
+Those businesses that embrace disruption stand a better chance of riding the wave of perceived chaos, better equipped to secure position in the state of Industry that follows.
 So far there have been four major upheavals in industry, the most recent of which being coined Industry 4.0.
 Rumblings of Industry 5.0 are already being felt, but let us fill you in on where we are now for some perspective.

 In industry 4.0, the Industrial Internet of Things (IIoT) and intelligent devices and systems have taken primary focus.
 Relating to the numerous devices involved in manufacturing and automation that have grown increasingly intertwined, the IIoT allows businesses to take full advantage of the “smart factory” concept, where devices speak to each other and offer a new level of visibility and interactivity at every stage of the manufacturing process.